fs-jbracamonte/ai-coach-data-source-orchestrator/datasource-generator/README.md

 Each weekly digest file contains:
 - `JIRA_DATA` - Individual JIRA reports for configured team members only (unassigned tickets excluded)
-- `DAILY_REPORTS_DATA` - Concatenated daily reports for all configured employees
+- `DAILY_REPORTS_DATA` - Concatenated daily reports for all configured employees (date-filtered to `dailyReports.query` range)
-- `TRANSCRIPT_DATA` - All meeting transcripts from configured folders
+- `TRANSCRIPT_DATA` - All meeting transcripts from configured folders (date-filtered if `transcripts.dateFilter.enabled`)
   - Slack (dashboard/weekly when enabled) is read only from `slack/md-output/{projectFolder}/sanitized/*.md`
 - Helper functions for searching content and extracting summaries
 - Additional helper functions specific to daily reports and JIRA analysis

+### Final Date-Range Filtering

+All datasource generators apply final date-range filtering during generation to ensure only in-range content is included:

+**Transcripts**:
+- Controlled by `config.transcripts.dateFilter.enabled`, `startDate`, `endDate`
+- When enabled, only transcript files with dates within the range are included
+- Date extracted from filename (e.g., `fathom-transcripts-2025-10-13T07_16_03+00_00.md`)
+- Files with unparseable dates are excluded and logged as warnings (fail-closed)
+- Applies to: 1on1, team, weekly, and dashboard generators

+**Daily Reports**:
+- Controlled by `config.dailyReports.query.report_date_start` and `report_date_end`
+- Daily report markdown is trimmed to include only date sections within the range
+- Header blocks (title, employee, project) are preserved
+- Supports both heading formats: `## October 13, 2025` and `## 2025-10-13`
+- If no in-range sections remain, file is excluded or placeholder text is used
+- Applies to: 1on1, weekly, and dashboard generators

+**Implementation Notes**:
+- Filtering happens at datasource generation time, not during download/export
+- Upstream modules (daily-reports, transcripts) remain unchanged
+- Date filtering utilities are in `lib/date-range-filter.js`

 ## File Structure